mmbman/Katagiri/about.md

 # About This Website

 I’ve transcribed these talks from recordings in the online [Dainin Katagiri Audio Archive](http://www.mnzencenter.org/katagiri_talks.php).
 You can read the transcripts while listening to the recordings, which are referenced in each talk.

+The transcripts can make it a lot easier to understand what Katagiri Roshi is saying.
+Each talk requires many hours to properly transcribe.
+That said, there may still be inaccuracies.

 For more information about Katagiri Roshi, visit [The Katagiri Project Home Page](http://www.mnzencenter.org/katagiri/).